MaheshaKulatunga/thirdeye/README.md

 The following README outlines the basic functionality of the system.

 ## Requirements
 Thirdeye requires python3.6 or later.
-Hardware requirements for thirdeye are more or less in-line with the requirements for [TensorFlow](https://www.tensorflow.org/install).
+Hardware requirements for Thirdeye are more or less in-line with the requirements for [TensorFlow](https://www.tensorflow.org/install).
 TensorFlow is tested and supported on the following 64-bit systems:

 - Ubuntu 16.04 or later
 - Windows 7 or later